dd86k/ddcpuid/README.md

 `--version` -- Shows the version screen and quits.

+## Contributing
+Any help is appreciated!
+I recommend reading the Intel and AMD programming guides and verify your information before suggesting a fix.

 ## Compiling
-I highly recommend the Digital Mars D (dmd) compiler, since the GNU D Compiler (gdc) does not support the Intel-like syntax.
+I highly recommend the Digital Mars D (dmd) compiler, since the GNU D Compiler (gdc) does not support the Intel-like Assembly syntax.

 The LLVM D Compiler (ldc2) supports the Intel-like syntax, the GCC syntax, and the LLVM inline IR ([Wiki.dlang.org](https://wiki.dlang.org/LDC_inline_IR)), but requires MinGW for Windows.